32 Truths and a Lie

 I’d garden forty hours straight if my kids knew how to feed themselves.

-For a year I lived in a dormant synagogue over an active funeral home.
+For a year, I lived in a dormant synagogue above an active funeral home.

 I’ve performed stand-up comedy at the legendary Caroline’s in NYC and killed it (and bombed).